Translational Research Grants Scheme

 -

-Can I apply for Round 7 if I was successful in a previous round?
+Can I apply if I was successful in a previous round?

-Unsuccessful applicants from previous rounds are welcome to reapply but must submit on Round 7 application forms and meet all requirements for Round 7.
+Unsuccessful applicants from previous rounds are welcome to reapply but must submit using Round 9 application forms and meet all requirements for Round 9.
 Applicants will need to address how their proposal has been improved and/or incorporated any feedback.

 Can one individual apply for funding for more than one project?